ericflo/simpleblog/posts/2014-01-23-react-finally-server-client.rst

 component has a ``render()`` function which returns a virtual DOM node with any number of children and event handlers attached.
 So at its core, React components are widgets that can render themselves and react to user input.
-At render time, components can access two instance objects: ``props``, and ``state``.
+At render time, components should only access two instance objects: ``props``, and ``state``.

-Props are passed-in and are immutable, and state is assigned entirely by the component itself.
-Callback functions can be passed as props, and attached directly to the virtual DOM nodes in the ``render()`` function.
+Props are passed-in and are immutable, whereas state is assigned and updated entirely by the component itself.
+Callback functions can be passed from parent node to child node, as ``props``, and attached directly to the virtual DOM nodes in the ``render()`` function.
 In fact, that's the primary way that components communicate with each other.

 These components have a lifecycle, and ways to hook into state and prop changes.
 They also support mixins, which can hook into the component lifecycle